MichelHalmes/tf-text2image/README.md

 The advantage of synthetically generated data is that we can gradually increase the difficulty of the task as the model gets better at it.
 The ultimate goal is to use a Generative Adversarial Network (GAN).

+# Part 1: Training a generator directly

+Our generator has a simple structure.
+First, two distinct RNNs read in the variable length text inputs (`chars` and `spec`) to transform them into a fixed length encoding.

+This encoding is then fed through a full-collected layer to add a non-linear transformation on the one hand and to increase its size.

+Finally, the encoding initializez a feature-map that is up-sampled via fractional-strides convolutions to return an image of size 128x128x3.

+Since the output of the generator is later fed into the disciminator of a GAN, we would like it to be centered around 0.
+Therefore, we use `tanh` as the activation of the last convolution.

+By analogy of the binary cross-entropy applied to the `sigmoid`, we suggest the following loss function:

+$L = - \frac{1}{2}[(1-y)\log(1-p) + (1+y)\log(1+p)]$

+Where $y$ represents the ground trouth value of the pixels, and $p=\tanh(x)$ is the prediction of the network, with $x$ representing the output of the last hidden layer ie. the logits.

 ### Preliminary results